Ryckie/Ryckie.github.io/README.md

 #### Music Quiz

 -  `!start-quiz` - Start a Music Quiz game in your voice channel.
 (Channel must be either *Tesla* or *Einstein*.)
--  `!vote-skip` - Start a vote to skip to the next song.
+-  `!pass` - Start a vote to pass a song.

 ### Games - Member only commands
 -  `!stop-quiz` - Stop the current Music Quiz game.